I have written this article to help you understand how functions can make your life easier when writing a program in Python.

 We have seen how to define a function and how to call it.

-The following diagram shows how a function works in the execution flow of a program.
+The following diagram shows how a function works during the execution of a program.

-At that point, the execution of the main Python program jumps to the function and goes through all the lines of code in the function until the function ends or a return statement is found.
+At that point, the execution of the main program jumps to the function and goes through all the lines of code in the function until the function ends or a return

 Then the execution of the program continues from the next line after the function call and it continues until the last line of the main program.

-How to Define a Function in Python Using the def Keyword
+How to Define a Function using the def Keyword

-In the previous example, you created a function that contains a single line of code.
+In the previous example, you created a function containing a single line of code.

-A function with multiple lines of code can be defined but every line in the function body must have the same indentation.
+A function can have multiple lines of code and every line in the function body must have the same indentation.
 If the indentation of lines within a function is not the same the Python interpreter raises a syntax error.

-Let’s update the previous function to print today’s date using the datetime module.
+I will update the previous function to print today’s date using the datetime module:

 from datetime import date